ArashPartow/exprtk/readme.txt

 (1) Symbol Table
 A structure that is used  to store references to variables,  constants and functions that are to  be used within expressions.
+Furthermore  in the context  of composited  recursive functions  the symbol  table can also be thought of as a simple representation of a stack specific  for the expression(s) that reference it.

 (2) Expression
 A structure that holds an AST  for a specified expression and is  used